Setonaikai National Park: Sites

 There are numerous sightseeing places in the national park.
 Kanmon Strait is one of them.
 It is between Honshu and Kyushu.
-A suspension bridge called Kanmon Bridge spans the strait.
+A suspension bridge called the Kanmon Bridge spans the strait.
 In 1973, when it was opened for the public, it was the longest bridge (0.66 miles) in Asia.

-The Naruto whirlpools in Tokushima prefecture are tidal whirlpools in the Naruto Strait, a channel between Naruto and Awaji Island in Hyogo prefecture.
-The whirlpools, one of the prefecture’s major tourist attractions, are formed due to a narrow width (0.8 miles) of the strait and a water level of 5.6 feet between the Inland Sea and the Open Sea caused by the ebb and flow of the tide.
+The Naruto whirlpools in Tokushima Prefecture are tidal whirlpools in the Naruto Strait, a channel between Naruto and Awaji Island in Hyōgo Prefecture.
+The whirlpools, one of the prefecture’s major tourist attractions, are formed due to a narrow width (0.8 miles) of the strait and a water level difference of 5.6 feet between the Inland Sea and the Open Sea caused by the ebb and flow of the tide.
 It sometimes creates a whirlpool 100 feet in diameter.

 Facilities

 There are facilities where people can experience and learn about nature in the park.
 Mt.
 Rokko Nature Conservation Center and Mt.
-Rokko Guide House in Hyogo prefecture are places where people can find natural specimens of Mt.
+Rokko Guide House in Hyōgo prefecture are places where people can find natural specimens of Mt.
 Rokko.

 Wasuzan Business Center is in Okayama prefecture.
 It stands on the top of Washuzan Mountain.
 It is near Seto-ohashi Bridge which is a series of ten bridges between Okayama and Kagawa prefectures.
 The total length is 8.1 miles (13.1 km).
 From the center, people can see the panorama of the bridge and the Inland Sea.
 It is possible to learn about the nature around the bridge and the history of the Inland Sea.